Filed under: Rolls

 Bring the rolls and pan to room temperature and check for readiness by poking the side of one of the rolls with your finger, if it springs back it needs more time at room temperature.
 If it leaves an indentation and slowly moves back, it’s ready to bake.

-Oh please don’t skip this!
-The combination of the cream cheese glaze and lemon curd gives these lemon rolls a sense of cheesecake on a roll flavor and it’s wonderful.
-I like to put the glaze first then the lemon curd on top, after some time the lemon curd goes from shiny and wet to matte and set so it’s not as messy.
-Plus the added lemon curd really enhances that lovely lemon!
+The combination of the cream cheese glaze and lemon curd gives these lemon rolls a bit of a cheesecake on a roll flavor and it’s wonderful.
+I like to put the glaze first then the lemon curd on top, after some time the lemon curd goes from shiny and wet to matte and sets.

 Lemon Rolls